Jovansam/PerlaTonettiWaugh.jl/src/calibration/README.md

 - **No Firm Dynamics** This code recalibrates the model with GBM are shut down.
 The code [``calibration_wrap_no_firm_dynamics.m``](calibration_wrap_no_firm_dynamics.m) performs the calibration.
 The underlying code and structure is exactly the same as in the main calibration code [``calibration_wrap.m``](calibration_wrap.m).

   - [``/parameters/calibration_no_firm_dynamics.csv``](/parameters/calibration_no_firm_dynamics.csv) reports the resulting parameter values.

+- **Comparision to Atkeson and Burstein (2010)** The base of this code was downloaded from Ariel Burstein's website at: [http://www.econ.ucla.edu/arielb/innovcodes.zip](http://www.econ.ucla.edu/arielb/innovcodes.zip) With the code we set the discount rate, elasticity of substitution, the exit rate of firms, and the aggregate import share to be the same as in our calibration.
+The code is located in [``/calibration/ABmodel/Master_ptw.m``](/calibration/ABmodel/Master_ptw.m) runs the routine and returns the welfare gains from the same reduction in trade costs as in PTW, inclusive of the transition path.